 Featured Art$Pay Artist

-Peer into the window space at 56 Regina St N. where all five of the Incubator artists are exhibiting their version of an Art Party.
+All five incubator presented their version of an art party in the window gallery at 56 Regina St N - if you look in now, you might catch the light work of Trevor Waurechen and Mary Murphy.
 Right next door at 52 Regina St N, ArtsPay artists are participating in an eclectic juried show!

 Waterloo Moves - March 2nd 2019

 Conan Stark is intrigued by the creative process, and the indelible stories of people, places and things.
 His work featured in Waterloo Moves includes close up shots of well used equipment from Waterloo high school art classrooms..

 His shots were were accompanied by singer-songwriter Olivia Maveal.